BAR 006: Season

 From the onset of the season, the car proved to be very competitive with Jenson Button scoring six podiums from the first eight races, including his first podium in Malaysia as well as his first pole position in Imola.
 The podiums continued with Takuma Sato becoming the first Japanese driver to score a podium since 1990 at Indianapolis and Button taking four further podiums in the latter stages of the season.
 Overall the car scored 11 podiums and one pole position.

 After a close fight with Renault, BAR-Honda finished second in the Constructors' Championship, beating every team except Ferrari.
 Button, who many tipped as driver of the year, finished third in the Drivers' Championship.
-Despite some reliability problems for Sato, he finished eighth in the Drivers' Championship, the best-ever result for a Japanese driver in Formula One.
+Despite some reliability problems for Sato, he finished eighth in the Drivers' Championship, the best-ever result for a Japanese and Asian driver in Formula One.